leonf0/High-Frequency-Trading-InceptionTime/README.md

 # Project Overview

-In this project we adapt the **"InceptionTime"** CNN architecture and apply it to the task of directional classification in a high frequency trading environment, using the FI-2010 dataset where we have 40 raw LOB features per snapshot and a target label of the directional movement after 10 events.
+In this project we adapt the **"InceptionTime"** CNN architecture and apply it to the task of directional classification in a high frequency trading environment, using the FI-2010 dataset where we have a 10 level LOB snapshot as the input features and a target label of the directional movement after 10 events.

 The **"InceptionTime"** architecture was proposed in the 2019 paper “InceptionTime: Finding AlexNet for Time Series Classification.”.
 The architecture applies convolutions at several receptive field sizes simultaneously to look for short, medium, and long term patterns in a time series.
 Unlike many traditional time-series methods this allows it to identify multiple temporal structures that a single-scale window would miss.